Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/get permission for ongoing contact.md

 ## Crafting an email course

+- one email for each topic
+- scheduled weekly
+- about 500 words each, basic formatting

 the way that the course will work is it's basically what's called a trigger-based campaign.

 So if somebody signs up today, they will get lesson one tomorrow, lesson two the day after, lesson three the day after.